-Fresh Black Mission or Brown Turkish figs work best.
-Most grocers have Black Mission figs readily available year around.
+Fresh Black Mission or Brown Turkish figs work best for chocolate covered figs. Most grocers have Black Mission figs readily available year around.

 Other Chocolate Desserts

-- Chocolate Raspberry Truffles – Chocolate and raspberry just belong together.
-These easy truffles are perfect for your next dinner party.
+- Chocolate Raspberry Truffles – Chocolate and raspberry candies

 - In a microwave-safe bowl, combine coconut oil with the chocolate chips.
 Microwave 20 to 30 seconds at a time, stirring in between to create a smooth and even texture.

 - Split figs into halves or fourths, depending on your preference.